 To diagnose gynecomastia a patient’s medical history is evaluated and a physical exam is performed.
 Occasionally additional blood tests may be requested to rule out any other underlying medical causes.

-Pseudogynecomastia will usually occur in men who are overweight.
+Pseudogynecomastia usually occurs in men who are overweight.
 Another symptom of pseudogynecomastia is when male breasts change with weight gain or loss.
 When true gynecomastia symptoms are present, weight loss will not get rid of male breast enlargement.

 Several non-surgical approaches to gynecomastia may help to reduce gynecomastia symptoms.
 However, with true gynecomastia, surgery is the only recognized way to eliminate male breast enlargement.